-He has held one man shows at The Fine Art Society in Bond Street (1999), The Addison Ross Gallery, London (1990), The Mall Galleries, London, (2014) and regularly at the Gstaad Palace in Switzerland.
+He has held one man shows at The Fine Art Society in Bond Street (1999), The Addison Ross Gallery, London (1990), The Mall Galleries, London, (2014 and 2016) and regularly at the Gstaad Palace in Switzerland.

-He has also produced fifteen funny books of his cartoons, which can also be purchased as limited edition prints, and as funny birthday cards.
-His latest books, "The Imperfect Shot" and "Lively Limericks" are on sale now for Christmas 2015.
+He has also produced eighteen books of his cartoons, which can also be purchased as limited edition prints, and as funny birthday cards.
+His latest books, "The Dictionary of POSH" and a cricket book, "Unlimited Overs" will be on sale for Christmas 2019.

 Today, Oliver Preston’s funny cards are published by Beverston Press which ships to trade and retail customers around the globe.
 You can see more here: https://en.wikipedia.org/wiki/Oliver_Preston